-New directors participate in a director induction programme to ensure that they can participate immediately.
+New directors participate in a director induction programme to enable them to participate effectively from appointment.

 Directors can attend conferences and other development opportunities to ensure that they remain up to date and can perform their role as directors effectively.

-When filling a senior executive role, the Company undertakes a formal process either internally through Human Resources or through a search firm to identify and assess potential candidates.
-Reference and probity checks are undertaken by Human Resources or a search firm when engaged.
+When filling a senior executive role, the Company undertakes a formal process either internally through the People and Culture team or through a search firm to identify and assess potential candidates.
+The Company has established a process of undertaking appropriate reference and probity checks before appointing senior executives is undertaken by a member of the People and Culture team or a search firm when engaged.

-The Chief Executive Officer interviews the shortlisted candidates, together with any other senior staff where appropriate, and approves the appointment of the successful candidate.
-In addition, the Chairman and the Chair of the Nomination and Remuneration Committee interview senior executives who are direct reports to the Chief Executive Officer.
-All senior executives are employed by written agreement with the Company.
+The Chief Executive Officer interviews the shortlisted candidates, together with any other senior management where appropriate and approves the appointment of the successful candidate.
+In addition, the Chairman and/or the Chair of the Nomination and Remuneration Committee interview senior executives who directly report to the Chief Executive Officer.
+All senior executives are subject to a written agreement with the Company.